amritupadhyay45/AI_Mageddon_Project/README.md

 - **F1-Score:** Harmonic mean of precision and recall, useful for imbalanced datasets.
 - **ROC-AUC Score:** Area under the Receiver Operating Characteristic (ROC) curve, which measures the model's ability to distinguish between positive and negative classes.
 - **Precision**: Indicates how many of the detected threats were actually malicious.
+- **Recall**: Represents the system’s ability to detect actual threats.
 - **False Positive Rate (FPR)**: The proportion of benign activities incorrectly classified as threats.
 - **False Negative Rate (FNR)**: The proportion of actual threats missed by the system.